 There is a Greek and Roman myth that tells of a woman named Philomela, who was raped by her sister’s husband.
 He cut out her tongue so she would never tell of the crime, but instead Philomela wove a tapestry that illustrated her story, and she showed it to her sister.

 Appalled, saddened, and enraged, the sister immediately turned against her husband with Philomela by her side, seeking revenge.
-A chase ensued, and in the way of myths, soon the gods turned all three were into birds.
+A chase ensued, and in the way of myths, soon the gods turned all three into birds.
 In most versions of the story that we remember today, Philomela was turned into a nightingale.

 Philomela’s choice to tell her story helped her recover – ultimately, it gave her back her voice.